andywgarcia/marshmallow/design/blackbox.md

 - User's current loan
   - Principal Amount
   - Interest Rate
-  - Monthly Payment (assume static after additional payments)
+  - Monthly Payment (this is specifically amount they are paying per month, not the minimum amount)
-- Current amount they want to spend
+- Current amount they have to put towards the loans

 Output:

-- The amount of interest accrued by spending that amount today versus putting it towards the loans plus the original amount
+- The amount of interest saved by putting it towards the loans versus spending that amount today

 Assumptions: